ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 ````
 Before you start build packages, using makepkg command, you will need `PKGBUILD` files and some patches.
 They all present inside subfolders in `/source/packages` directory

 Change to package directory.
-Our first package will be linux-api-headers.
-Even it was installed manually we need reinstall it with pacman for future easy removal or replacement in case of upgrading system.
+Your first package will be linux-api-headers.
+Even it was installed manually you need reinstall it with pacman for future easy removal or replacement in case of upgrading system.

 ````
 cd linux-api-headers